ikmb/PIA-inference/README.md

 #### I. *Framgentor*

 The *fragmentor* is a Python-based command line tool (CLT) that is used for fragmenting input proteins into peptides with a fixed size using a sliding window approach.
-These can either be a single FASTA File or multiple FASTA files.
+These proteins can either be a single FASTA File or multiple FASTA files.
 Incase of a single file, execution is single-threaded.
 Meanwhile, with a list of FASTA files a pool of worker threads is used for parsing the input.
-Regardless, of the execution methods, peptides generate from a single or multiple proteomes are written as a single tsv file.
+Regardless of the execution methods, peptides generated from a single or multiple proteomes are written as a single tsv file.
 An example for using the fragmentor as a standalone tool is show below

 ```bash
 # 1. make sure you have either cloned the repository with